zhenyuanlu/zhenyuanlu.github.io/_posts/2022-12-16-artifacts.md

 <br>

 SNLI includes 570 k (550 k training pairs, 10 k development pairs, and 10 k test pairs) human-labeled sentence pairs categorized as entailment, contradiction, or neutral for training NLP models in NLI subjects.
 For the premise of the SNLI corpus, the researchers used captions from the Flickr30k corpus <d-cite key="emnlp2015,young-etal-2014-image"></d-cite> from a collection of 160k crowdsourced captions.
-They utilized Amazon Mechanical Turk to gather hypotheses, gave crowd workers with a premise p, and requested them to construct three new hypotheses based on p, using one of the rules below <d-cite key="emnlp2015, gururangan-etal-2018-annotation"></d-cite> and one of the examples from SNLI (**Table 1**):
+They utilized Amazon Mechanical Turk to gather hypotheses, gave crowd workers with a premise $p$, and requested them to construct three new hypotheses based on $p$, using one of the rules below <d-cite key="emnlp2015, gururangan-etal-2018-annotation"></d-cite> and one of the examples from SNLI (**Table 1**):

 > **Entailment**   &nbsp; &nbsp;&nbsp; &nbsp;$h$ is definitely true given $p$ \\
 > **Neutral** &nbsp; &nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp; $h$ might be true given $p$ \\